FirebaseExtended/firepad/docs/index.md

 requires no server-side code and can be added to any web app simply by including the JavaScript files.
 Here we'll explain how to do this.

+Firepad uses CodeMirror as the underlying text editor.
+If you'd like to use Ace as your code editor instead, skip to [Getting Started with Ace](#getting-started-with-ace).

+## Getting Started
-## Prerequisites
+### Prerequisites

-Firepad uses [CodeMirror](http://www.codemirror.net/) as the underlying text editor for rich-text editing and can use either CodeMirror or [Ace](http://ace.c9.io/) for code editing (we'd love to add support for other editors in the future!).
-It uses Firebase for data storage and synchronization.
+Firepad uses [CodeMirror](http://www.codemirror.net/) as the underlying text editor, it uses Firebase for data storage and synchronization.
 Before getting started, you'll need to:

 - <a href="http://www.firepad.io/firepad.zip">Download Firepad</a>
-- Download <a href="http://codemirror.net/" target="_blank">CodeMirror</a> or <a href="http://ace.c9.io/">Ace</a>
+- Download <a href="http://codemirror.net/" target="_blank">CodeMirror</a>
 - <a href="https://www.firebase.com/signup/?utm_source=docs&utm_medium=email&utm_campaign=firepad" target="_blank">Create a Firebase account</a> (it's free)

+Note: To use the Ace editor for code editing instead of CodeMirror, see [Getting Started with Ace](#getting-started-with-ace)

-## Adding Dependencies
+### Adding Dependencies

-Include Firebase, CodeMirror/Ace and Firepad in the &lt;head&gt; section of your page.
+Include Firebase, CodeMirror and Firepad in the &lt;head&gt; section of your page.

 {% highlight html %}
     <script src="https://cdn.firebase.com/v0/firebase.js"></script>